Winter Photography Gear List for Landscape Photography

 CARRY EXTRAS: You don’t want to miss any photographic opportunities due to forgetting to load a memory card or battery in your camera; draining a battery or filling a memory card (or two).

-WINTER TIP: The chemical reactions inside the battery slow down in colder temperatures which is why they drain faster in winter.
+WINTER CAMERA GEAR TIP: The chemical reactions inside the battery slow down in colder temperatures which is why they drain faster in winter.
 Carry one spare battery in a coat pocket.
 The closer to the body, the warmer it stays.

 Kase Wolverine 82mm filters kit